What breastfeeding parents should know about collecting leaking breast milk

 - The latch is secure and feels gentle.
 Unlike Haakaa-style pumps, kindestCup can be used in any breastfeeding position.
 Check out this spectacular demo of the kindestCup latch.

 And of course, kindestCup is unique because it can also be used for hand expression.
 That means that you can use it to collect milk when you're away from baby.
-And you can also use kindestCup to cup feed baby.
+Finally, you can also use kindestCup to cup feed baby.

 Note that low fat-content remains a concern with passively collected milk, even with kindestCup.
 We recommend to boost the fat content of leaking milk by mixing in some hand expressed milk before storing it.